swisspost/gateleen/gateleen-queue/README_queue.md

 ```
 In both cases the splitter is applied to all the queues matching the name regex.

-In first case is added the value of the header 'x-rp-deviceid'.
-If for example is entering a request with queue 'queue-header-test' and with header 'x-rp-deviceid' valued 'A1B2C3D4' the request is inserted in the sub-queue 'queue-header-test+A1B2C3D4'.
+In first case the value of the header 'x-rp-deviceid' is added.
+A queue with name 'queue-header-test' and with a request header 'x-rp-deviceid' valued 'A1B2C3D4' the request is splitted in the sub-queue 'queue-header-test+A1B2C3D4'.
-In second case are added the matching parts of the request url.
-If for example is entering a request with queue 'queue-path-test' and with the url ending with .../path1/path2/path3 the queue is inserted in the sub-queue 'queue-path-test_path2'.
+For the second case the matching parts of the request url are added.
+A queue with name 'queue-path-test' and with the url ending with .../path1/path2/path3 the request is splitted in the sub-queue 'queue-path-test_path2'.
-In the playground are configured the three splitters above (playground/server/admin/v1/queueSplitters) and so you can try them.

 ### Splitter implementation
 The evaluation of splitting for a queue is defined in the interface [QueueSplitter](../gateleen-queue/src/main/java/org/swisspush/gateleen/queue/queuing/splitter/QueueSplitter.java) with two implementations: [QueueSplitterImpl](../gateleen-queue/src/main/java/org/swisspush/gateleen/queue/queuing/splitter/QueueSplitterImpl.java) (to execute the splitters configured) and [NoOpQueueSplitter](../gateleen-queue/src/main/java/org/swisspush/gateleen/queue/queuing/splitter/NoOpQueueSplitter.java) (no splitter).